Sofia Coppola

-The youngest child and only daughter of filmmakers Eleanor and Francis Ford Coppola, she made her film debut as an infant in her father's acclaimed crime drama film The Godfather (1972).
-Coppola later appeared in several music videos, as well as a supporting role in Peggy Sue Got Married (1986).
-Coppola then portrayed Mary Corleone, the daughter of Michael Corleone, in The Godfather Part III (1990).
+Her parents are filmmakers Eleanor and Francis Ford Coppola, and she made her acting debut as an infant in her father's acclaimed crime drama The Godfather (1972).
+Coppola later appeared in several music videos and had a supporting role in the fantasy comedy film Peggy Sue Got Married (1986).
+She then portrayed Mary Corleone, the daughter of Michael Corleone, in the sequel The Godfather Part III (1990).

-Coppola transitioned her career into filmmaking by making her feature-length directorial debut with the coming-of-age drama The Virgin Suicides (1999).
+Coppola transitioned into filmmaking with her feature-length directorial debut in the coming-of-age drama The Virgin Suicides (1999).
 It was the first of her collaborations with actress Kirsten Dunst.
-Coppola received the Academy Award for Best Original Screenplay for the comedy-drama Lost in Translation (2003), and became the third woman to be nominated for the Academy Award for Best Director.
-She has since directed the historical drama Marie Antoinette (2006), the family drama Somewhere (2010), the satirical crime drama The Bling Ring (2013), the southern gothic thriller The Beguiled (2017), and the comedy On the Rocks (2020).
+Her films often deal with themes of loneliness, wealth, privilege, isolation, youth, femininity, and adolescence in America.
+Coppola received the Academy Award for Best Original Screenplay for the comedy-drama Lost in Translation (2003), and was nominated for the Academy Award for Best Director, becoming the third woman to do so.
+She has since directed the historical drama Marie Antoinette (2006), the family drama Somewhere (2010), the satirical crime drama The Bling Ring (2013), the southern gothic thriller The Beguiled (2017), the comedy On the Rocks (2020), and the biographical drama Priscilla (2023).

-In 2015, Coppola released the Netflix Christmas musical comedy special A Very Murray Christmas, starring Bill Murray, which earned her a nomination for the Primetime Emmy Award for Outstanding Television Movie.
+In 2015, Coppola released the Netflix Christmas musical comedy special A Very Murray Christmas, which earned her a nomination for the Primetime Emmy Award for Outstanding Television Movie.

 Early life

-Coppola was born in New York City on May 14, 1971, the youngest child and only daughter of documentarian Eleanor (née Neil) and filmmaker Francis Ford Coppola.
-She is of Italian descent (Lucanian and Neapolitan) by her father's side and was raised on her parents' farm in Rutherford, California.
-Coppola graduated from St. Helena High School in 1989.
-She later attended Mills College and the California Institute of the Arts.
+Coppola was born in New York City on May 14, 1971, the youngest child of documentarian Eleanor (née Neil) and filmmaker Francis Ford Coppola.
+She is of Italian descent (Lucanian and Neapolitan) on her father's side and was raised on her parents' farm in Rutherford, California.
 At 15, Coppola interned with Chanel.
+Coppola graduated from St. Helena High School in 1990.
+She first studied at Mills College and transferred to the California Institute of the Arts from 1993 to 1994 to focus on painting.
+Thereafter, she attended Art Center College of Design, where she was mentored by Paul Jasmin.
 After dropping out of college, Coppola started a clothing line called Milkfed, which is now sold exclusively in Japan.
-Among her extensive Hollywood family are her aunt Talia Shire, and her first cousins Nicolas Cage and Jason Schwartzman.

 Coppola had many varying interests growing up, including fashion, photography, music, and design, and did not initially intend to become a filmmaker.
-However, after making her first short film Lick the Star in 1998, she realized it "brought together all the things [she] loved," and decided to continue her directing pursuits.
+However, after making her first short film Lick the Star in 1998, she realized it "brought together all the things [she] loved", and decided to continue her directing pursuits.